Top ICD-10 Codes for Speech Therapy (2024)

 • Repeated attempts to produce a sound or movement, sometimes with a "groping" or trial-and-error quality

-This is a broad category that includes various communication disorders.
-The symptoms of symbolic dysfunctions can vary widely depending on the underlying condition but may include the following:
+This is a broad category of mental that includes various communication disorders.
+The symptoms of symbolic dysfunctions can vary widely depending on the underlying mental condition, but a primary diagnosis may consist of the following:

 • Difficulty expressing oneself through speech or writing